A woman sunbathing in the summer with clear, acne free skin

 Chances are, you’ve experienced the extremes that often come with rising temperatures and humidity.
 Here’s what’s really happening.

-When temperatures rise, skin can lose moisture through evaporation.
-If you’re not getting enough water, your skin could become water deficient.
+When temperatures rise, skin can lose moisture through evaporation (known as transepidermal water loss, or TEWL).
+If you’re not getting enough water, your skin could become dehydrated.

 How to prevent summer skin dehydration

 The good news?
-There are two very easy ways to keep skin hydrated:
+There are some very easy ways to keep skin hydrated:

 It takes a little time for skin to adjust to warmer temperatures — which means that you might be over-producing sebum.
 Combine that with typical summertime perspiration, plus the increased use of potentially-occlusive SPF products, and you’ve got a perfect recipe for clogged pores.